bmegli/ev3dev-mapping-ui/README.md

 | WiFi dongle                      | WiFi               | TestingTheWiFi          | EV3 WiFi power notification

 Configuration with all hardware above is preset in `Base` scene.

-Odometry component can be used in place of DeadReconning (Base scene will work without gyroscope).
+To test without gyroscope use Odometry component in place of DeadReconning.

 ### Mapping/Scanning